Small eigenvalues of closed Riemann surfaces for large genus: Introduction

-The lower bound $\frac{1}{g^2}$ for the growth rate will follow by the Cheeger inequality.
-The largest part of our proof of the theorem above is to show that this growth rate $\frac{1}{g^2}$ is optimal as $g\to \infty$.
-We will construct a \RS \ in $\M_g^{\geq \eps}$ and show that the $k$-th eigenvalue of this surface achieves this growth rate $\frac{1}{g^2}$ for large $g$.
-The existence of such a \RS \ is independently interesting.
+The largest parts of our proofs of Theorem \ref{mt-1} and \ref{mt-large} are to show that they are optimal as $g\to \infty$.
+We will construct a hyperbolic surface $\mathcal{X}_g \in \M_g^{\geq \eps}$ and show that both the upper bounds in Theorem \ref{mt-1} and \ref{mt-large} will be realized on this hyperbolic surface.
+The existence of such a hyperbolic surface \ is independently interesting.
 We formulate it as follows.
-A curve $\gamma$ is said to be \emph{separating} on $X$ if the complement $X \setminus \gamma$ has two components. \begin{proposition} For any constant $\eps>0$, there exists an integer $g(\eps)>0$, depending on $\eps$, such that for all $g\geq g(\eps)$, there exists a \RS \ $\mathcal{X}_g $ of genus $g$ satisfying that
+A curve $\gamma$ is said to be \emph{separating} on $X$ if the complement $X \setminus \gamma$ has at least two components.
+A pants decomposition $P$ is a collection of $(3g-3)$ disjoint simple closed curves that divide the surface into $(2g-2)$ pants.